Poisson / Negative Binomial

 Griliches, Z. (1990).
 Patent Statistics as Economic Indicators: A Survey.

-Griliches surveyed the use of patent data as economic indicators, establishing patent counts as a key measure of innovative output.
-This survey motivated much of the subsequent applied work using Poisson and negative binomial models to study innovation.
+Griliches surveys the use of patent data as economic indicators, establishing patent counts as a key measure of innovative output.
+This survey motivates much of the subsequent applied work using Poisson and negative binomial models to study innovation.

 Wooldridge, J. M. (2010).
 Econometric Analysis of Cross Section and Panel Data.